wing5wong/artisan-whs-static/source/_news/2019-10-21_students-take-to-the-stage-at-dance-festival-competitions.md

 **Congratulations to Mira Meijer winning her Contemporary category.**

-In the groups section WHS took:
+Results for WHS in the groups section:
 **2nd - ‘One Woman Army’ in the Modern category.**
 **4th - ‘Billie’ in the Modern category.**
 **4th - ‘Helium’ in the Lyrical category.**